Birds of North Carolina:

 Global Rank G4

 Coastal Plain Winter resident.
 Rare to locally uncommon but increasing in winter -- regular at a few sites -- in the northeastern portion of the province, south to Pea Island, Lake Mattamuskeet, Pungo refuge, and central Washington; late Oct through late Feb.
-Casual south of Dare and Hyde, with only five records: Beaufort (Carteret), 17-23 Dec 1999; Southport (Brunswick), 5-12 Jan 2002; Veterans Park (New Hanover), 15-19 Dec 2014; Ocean Isle Beach (Brunswick), 24 Nov 2015; and Veterans Park, 15-18 Jan 2017.
-Away from the tidewater area, there are about six records: nearly all are singles, but two were near Tarboro (Edgecombe) from 18 Dec 2022 - 2 Jan 2023.
+Casual south of Dare and Hyde, with only five records: Beaufort (Carteret), 17-23 Dec 1999; Southport (Brunswick), 5-12 Jan 2002; Veterans Park (New Hanover), 15-19 Dec 2014; Ocean Isle Beach (Brunswick), 24 Nov 2015; Veterans Park, 15-18 Jan 2017; and Carolina Beach SP (New Hanover), 20 Mar 2024.
+Away from the tidewater area, there are about seven records: nearly all are singles, but two were near Tarboro (Edgecombe) from 18 Dec 2022 - 2 Jan 2023.
 Peak counts: 23 in central Washington on 22 Nov 2019; 21 at Pungo refuge on 11 Jan 2015; 17 at that refuge on 19 Jan 2014; 16 at that refuge on 10 Feb 2019.

 Finding Tips In the past few winters, the species has been seen, generally with Snow Geese, in fields near Pungo Lake (especially along Pat's Road) and Phelps Lake, and at a pond/fields where US 64 meets Beasley Road (Washington).
 Over the last few decades, most were picked out of Snow Goose flocks along NC 12 at Pea Island, but the white geese flocks are declining there.
 In any case, patience is the key to finding the species.
 Normally, you must be willing to examine hundreds to a thousand or more Snows to find a Ross's.
 Fortunately, Ross's is quite a bit smaller than a Snow Goose, and most tend to be immaculately white in plumage.
 The species is difficult to pick out when feeding in marsh grasses or resting on water; some are picked out in flight amid flocks of Snow Geese by their obviously smaller size.
 Farther inland, they turn up mainly at farm ponds and other small isolated lakes and ponds, and not at the larger lakes/reservoirs.